Revaz-Goguadze/i3-dots/README.md

 **Feel free to customize any part of these configurations to better suit your needs and preferences.
 You can modify colors, keybindings, fonts, and more in the respective configuration files.**

-# Credits
-This configuration was inspired by and adapted from various sources and contributors in the i3 community.
-Special thanks to:

 # License
 This repository is open-source and available under the MIT License.
 Feel free to use and modify it as you see fit.

-Enjoy your beautifully configured i3 Arch Linux setup!
-If you have any questions or suggestions, please don't hesitate to reach out. 🚀